lsst/rtn-029/index.rst

 Input Datasets
 ==============

-For populating this repository we used the kinds of datasets below:
+For populating this repository we used the dataset types listed below:

 - raw images
 - calibrations